rachellevaughan/beauty-intelligence-studio/README.md

 ------------------------------------------------

-Overview

-# Beauty Intelligence Studio

 ## Executive Promotion Analytics & P&L Decision Support

 **Beauty Intelligence Studio** is an executive analytics dashboard built in **Python** and **Streamlit** to demonstrate how business intelligence, financial analysis, and customer analytics can support strategic decision-making in the beauty retail industry.

-This project was created as a portfolio demonstration using **synthetic (fictional) data** to showcase analytics capabilities relevant to senior analytics leadership roles.
+This project was created as a portfolio demonstration using **synthetic (fictional) data** to showcase analytics capabilities relevant to senior analytics leadership decisions.

 ---